-The Offices of Housing and Residential Life are committed to providing facilities, programs, and services that complement your academic development and promote your personal and social development.
-Each member of the Housing and Residential Life staff is trained in areas of student development and crisis management, as well as the daily management of their facility.
+The Office for Residential Life and Housing are committed to providing facilities, programs, and services that complement your academic development and promote your personal and social development.
+Each member of the Residential Life and Housing staff is trained in areas of student development and crisis management, as well as the daily management of their facility.
 As adults, students are expected to accept the responsibilities of community membership while enjoying its privileges.

-Living on campus, whether in New York City or suburban Westchester county, can be the most exciting experience of a young person's life -- and having a place to call "home" adds a sense of safety and belonging.
+Living on campus, whether in New York City or suburban Westchester county, can be the most exciting experience of a young person's life - and having a place to call "home" adds a sense of safety and belonging.
 Our residential facilities give Pace students that satisfaction.
 All rooms are furnished with a standard twin bed, desk, chair, dresser, wardrobe or closet, and window blinds.
 Suites (in Pleasantville) have living room furniture and townhouses will have dining room furniture as well as a variety of appliances.
 Residence halls are equipped with cable TV, and high-speed wired and limited wireless Internet access, at no additional cost.